Save the Children faces funding gap for Ethiopian drought crisis

 Ethiopia was showing more openness than in the past in publicising the crisis, which could help.
 "But because there is so much stress and strain on the humanitarian system, I am not sure how much of a difference that will make," she said.

-Ethiopia was using its food reserves cautiously to make them last, Miles said.
+Ethiopia was using its food reserves cautiously, Miles said.
 Some families received rations for not all of their members, while handouts were often made only every other month.

-More international aid would make the government "more comfortable using (the) reserves," she said.

 Almost 5.8 million of those facing critical food shortages are children, with 400,000 severely malnourished or close to it, making them highly susceptible to pneumonia or malaria, Miles said.